 Cana – Ayers Orchard – Right at the foot of the Blue Ridge Mountains is this beautiful pick-your-own orchard and century farm.
-Available varieties of peaches and nectarines are China Pearl, Red Skins, Alberta, Jersey Queen, Jefferson and Georgia Belles.
-By next week Yellow Hale should be ready to pick.
+Available varieties of peaches and nectarines are China Pearl, Red Skins, Alberta, Jersey Queen, Jefferson, Georgia Belles, and Yellow Hale.

 Crozet – Chiles Peach Orchard – Check out the farm market and ice cream parlor where amazing treats await.
 Hot, fresh donuts, pies, fudge … it’s a heavenly place!
-This Saturday and Sunday, August 3 & 4, is the annual Homemade Peach Ice Cream Days.
-Grab some and then pick your own yellow Freestone for $1.39/lb. or Donut peaches for $1.99/lb.
+Check their calendar for the annual Homemade Peach Ice Cream Days.
+Grab some and then pick your own yellow Freestone or Donut peaches.

 Crozet – Henley’s Orchard – For more than 75 years Henley’s has been growing and sharing peaches, nectarines and more.
 Fresh preserves and homemade peach ice cream is waiting for you here!

 Piney River – Saunders Brothers Orchard & Farm Market – The first peaches of the season are now available!
-All varieties are $2.99/lb or go all out and pick a peck or a bushel.
-As the month goes on, expect the Loring, Sugar Giant, Blake and Mr. Carson varieties to be ready.
-Spend some time this Saturday, August 3, enjoying the antique farm equipment display.
+Choose from pre-picked for purchase or or go all out and pick a peck or a bushel for yourself.
+As the month goes on, expect the Loring, Sugar Giant, Blake and Mr. Carson varieties to be ready. .

-Winchester – Peach Festival – August 10, 2013 – Probably every peach dish you can imagine can be found at this festival.
+Winchester – Peach Festival – Probably every peach dish you can imagine can be found at this festival.
 Peach cobbler, pie, turnovers, ice cream … the list goes on!
-Enjoy the live music from 1 to 3 p.m. and load the kids up on the cow train.

 Easy Fresh Peach Preserves from Karla Jones Seidita of Cheesecake Farms in Sumerduck.